DelinM/FancyBusinessBuzzWords/README.md

 ## B
 * **Bandwidth**
 * **Boil the ocean**
-  *  * "Hey buddy, let's try not to boil the ocean here.
+  *  * "Hey buddy, try not to boil the ocean.
 An simple but elegant solution is all we need here."

 ## C
 * **Cycles**